CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 16 - Hunt in the Trollshaws.md

 ![Pasted image 20231225231405.png](/img/user/zz_assetts/Pasted%20image%2020231225231405.png)
 ### Log

 The next morning we began scouting the area, looking for any clues we might find.
 It could take a long time to uncover the location of this secretive group, the [[Adversaries/Shadowwing Brotherhood\|Shadowwing Brotherhood]].
 About noon, Gorin called out, "Ho!
 Over here!
 I've found something."
-Galamdir and I hurried to his call.
+Amdiriel and I hurried to his call.
 He stood on a rock, pointing at the muddy bank of a small, swift stream.
 "See here?
 There are traces of footprints in the mud.
 Similar to the ones we found in Chetwood."
 I looked but couldn't make them out.
 He had excellent tracking skills.

 They lead directly west, deeper into the forest.
 And so we set off that afternoon into the elder woods in search of our prey.
 As we moved quietly through the woods, Gorin motioned for us to stop.
 He hand-signaled for us to look ahead and to the right.
 ### The Hideout